Kenyan Sixth Annual Devolution Conference

-Dr. Kamau has been representing GODAN on the Agricultural Data Sub-Committee, formed in January 2019 to support the implementation of the Big4 Agenda - announced by President Kenyatta - and working towards the Nairobi Declaration on Building Resilience on Food Security and Nutrition through Open Data.
+Dr. Kamau has been representing GODAN on the Agricultural Data Sub-Committee, formed in January 2019, to support the implementation of the Big4 Agenda - announced by President Kenyatta - and working towards the Nairobi Declaration on Building Resilience on Food Security and Nutrition through Open Data.
 The Committee has been assisting the Council of Governors to strengthen the institutional capacities of Kenya’s counties, and collate data on the status of Food and Nutrition Security ahead of the Conference.
-The main output from the Committee, the Final Agriculture Statistics document, will form the basis of discussion during the session.
+The main output from the Committee, the Final Agriculture Statistics document, formed the basis of discussion during the session.

 Dr Kamau at DevCon2019, next to the Laikipia County Vehicle Innovation Stand